ViniciusMacedoCamara/zallpy-quiz/README.md

 # zallpy_quiz

-A Flutter application for Zallpy quiz techincal test.
+A Flutter application for Zallpy quiz technical test.

+## Notes

+If you are from Zallpy, I send the `url` and `endpoint` info through e-mail, please double check that.

+If you are not from Zallpy and want to test this, please send me an email or DM to get access to the `url` and `endpoint`

 ## Getting Started